pvcraven/arcade_book/source/chapters/14_classes/classes.rst

 a class.
 It is the actual address.
 As another example, "Human" is a class, while "Samantha" and "Pete" and instances of the class.

-You can set the attributes with the class using the dot operator.
-First, use a variable that points to our object, then a period, followed by the attribute name.
+You can set the object's attributes using the dot operator.
+First, use the variable that points to our object, immediately follow that with a period, then the attribute name.

 .. code-block:: python
     :linenos:

+    def main():
         # Create an address
         home_address = Address()

         # Set the fields in the address
         home_address.name = "John Smith"
         home_address.line1 = "701 N. C Street"
         home_address.line2 = "Carver Science Building"
         home_address.city = "Indianola"
         home_address.state = "IA"
         home_address.zip = "50125"

 A second variable can be created that points to a completely different instance of the ``Address`` class: